Classification is a natural language processing task that depends on machine learning algorithms.

 In short, classification is a form of “pattern recognition,” with classification algorithms applied to the training data to find the same pattern (similar words or sentiments, number sequences, etc.) in future sets of data.

-Using classification algorithms, which we’ll go into more detail about below, text analysis software can perform things like sentiment analysis to categorize unstructured text by polarity of opinion (positive, negative, neutral, and beyond).
+Using classification algorithms, which we’ll go into more detail about below, text analysis software can perform tasks like aspect-based sentiment analysis to categorize unstructured text by topic and polarity of opinion (positive, negative, neutral, and beyond).

-Try out this pre-trained sentiment classifier to understand how classification algorithms work in practice, then read on to learn more about different types.
+Try out this pre-trained sentiment classifier to understand how classification algorithms work in practice, then read on to learn more about different types of classification algorithms.

 The study of classification in statistics is vast, and there are several types of classification algorithms you can use depending on the dataset you’re working with.
 Below are five of the most common algorithms in machine learning.